tensorflow/tfjs/README.md

 # TensorFlow.js Core API

-> NOTE: Building on the momentum of deeplearn.js, we have joined the TensorFlow family and we are starting a new ecosystem of libraries and tools for Machine Learning in Javascript, called [TensorFlow.js](https://js.tensorflow.org).
-This repo moved from `PAIR-code/deeplearnjs` to `tensorflow/tfjs-core`.

 A part of the TensorFlow.js ecosystem, this repo hosts `@tensorflow/tfjs-core`, the TensorFlow.js Core API, which provides low-level, hardware-accelerated linear algebra operations and an eager API for automatic differentiation.